waxbetty/Sushi-fork-1/readme.md

 ### A Quick Note on jQuery

-[jQuery](https://jquery.com) is an incredibly popular JavaScript library that has been in use for over a decade.
+[jQuery](https://jquery.com) is / was an incredibly popular JavaScript library that has been in use for over a decade.
 When you search for information about JavaScript or JavaScript techniques your results will likely contain a multitude of references to it.
-The rational for using jQuery has dramatically decreased in recent years due to the rapid evolution of JavaScript as well as increasing standardization.
+The reasons for using jQuery have dramatically decreased in recent years due to the rapid evolution of JavaScript as well as increasing standardization.

 For the purposes of this course, you should try to ignore these as we focus solely on "vanilla JavaScript."